-At March 31, 2012, we had foreign currency forward exchange, or FOREX, contracts in the aggregate notional amount of \$64.8 million outstanding.
-See further information regarding these contracts in Item 3, "Quantitative and Qualitative Disclosures About Market Risk - Foreign Exchange Risk" and Note 5 "Derivative Financial Instruments" to our Consolidated Financial Statements in Item 1 of Part I of this report.
+The above table excludes foreign currency forward exchange, or FOREX, contracts in the aggregate notional amount of \$218.7 million outstanding at June 30, 2012.
+See further information regarding these contracts in Item 3 "Quantitative and Qualitative Disclosures About Market Risk - Foreign Exchange Risk" and Note 5 "Derivative Financial Instruments" to our Consolidated Financial Statements in Item 1 of Part I of this report.

-As of March 31, 2012, the total unrecognized tax benefit related to uncertain tax positions was \$43.4 million.
-In addition, we have recorded a liability, as of March 31, 2012, for potential penalties and interest of \$23.0 million and \$10.3 million, respectively, related to the tax benefit related to uncertain tax positions.
+As of June 30, 2012, the total unrecognized tax benefit related to uncertain tax positions was \$43.2 million.
+In addition, we have recorded a liability, as of June 30, 2012, for potential penalties and interest of \$22.5 million and \$9.9 million, respectively, related to the tax benefit related to uncertain tax positions.
 Due to the high degree of uncertainty regarding the timing of future cash outflows associated with the liabilities recognized in this balance, we are unable to make reasonably reliable estimates of the period of cash settlement with the respective taxing authorities.

-We had no other purchase obligations for major rig upgrades or any other significant obligations at March 31, 2012, except for those related to our direct rig operations, which arise during the normal course of business.
+We had no other purchase obligations for major rig upgrades or any other significant obligations at June 30, 2012, except for those related to our direct rig operations, which arise during the normal course of business.

-Other Commercial Commitments-Letters of Credit.
+Other Commercial Commitments - Letters of Credit.

-We were contingently liable as of March 31, 2012 in the amount of \$138.6 million under certain performance, bid, supersedeas, tax appeal and custom bonds and letters of credit.
-We purchased one of these bonds in the amount of \$11.8 million from a related party after obtaining competitive quotes.
-Agreements relating to approximately \$123.5 million of performance bonds can require collateral at any time.
-As of March 31, 2012, we had not been required to make any collateral deposits with respect to these agreements.
+We were contingently liable as of June 30, 2012 in the amount of \$125.4 million under certain performance, bid, supersedeas, tax appeal and custom bonds and letters of credit.
+Agreements relating to approximately \$107.0 million of performance bonds can require collateral at any time.
+As of June 30, 2012, we had not been required to make any collateral deposits with respect to these agreements.
 The remaining agreements cannot require collateral except in events of default.
 Banks have issued letters of credit on our behalf securing certain of these bonds.
 The table below provides a list of these obligations in U.S. dollar equivalents and their time to expiration.